 Oral-B – SmartGuide Device

 For some Oral-B electric toothbrush models, included is a unique SmartGuide device.
 The SmartGuide actually connects to the brush wirelessly and displays: the brushing timer, interval indicator, the current brush mode setting and the pressure indicator.
 The SmartGuide allows all the features that already come on the toothbrush to be visualised.
-I don’t think it is a useful feature but it could be to some who want visuals on this information.
+I personally, don’t find this to be a useful feature but it could be to people who want visuals on this information.

 Oral-B – Smartphone app

 This app connects your toothbrush to your smartphone and provides the same functionality as the SmartGuide, plus more.
 The app allows you to customise your brushing and interval timers beyond what is programmed on the electric toothbrush handle.
-It displays your brushing history and can act as a reminder to floss, brush your tongue and replace your brush head.
+It displays your brushing history and can act as a reminder to replace your brush head, brush your tongue and floss.
 These are the useful features the app offers.
 This only works for models of Oral-B’s electric toothbrushes that have Bluetooth connectivity.

 Electric Toothbrush Brushing Modes